Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 I2C is a bus designed with a master (here: phone) and slave (here: battery).
 The master controls the bus, it sends again the first start with device address, but now with read bit appended.
 Now the bus gets released from the master, indicating that the slave `0x55` is allowed to send now.
 It responds shortly after with the actual data:
 ![logic analyzer i2c voltage readout](/assets/i2c-phone-battery/dslogic-read-voltage2.png)
-First comes the low byte, high byte is second (little endian), that means `0x0e95 = 3733 mV`.
+First comes the low byte, high byte is second (practically little endian), that means `0x0e95 = 3733 mV`.

 # Orange Pi Setup
-As already promised in the introduction this is also useful for usage with other Linux computers.
+As already noted in the introduction this is also useful for usage with other Linux computers.
 I had a Orange Pi PC2 with Armbian laying around, so I used that, it has many GPIOs:
 ![Orange Pi PC2 pinout](/assets/i2c-phone-battery/opi-pinout-dark.jpg)
 Most importantly, support for I2C.
 Bus 0 is on PA11 and PA12, highlighted in light blue.
 On modern kernels the so called device trees (DT) are used to define the hardware.
 For Armbian the configuration file which gets read by the bootloader is `/boot/armbianEnv.txt`.
 To enable I2C bus 0 is must contain `overlays=i2c0`.